AMWA-TV/is-05/README.md

 # **[Work In Progress]** AMWA Device Connection Management Specification

-This repository contains details of this AMWA Specification for managing connections between NMOS Devices, including control of NMOS Senders and Receivers.
+This repository contains details of this AMWA Specification for controlling aspects of NMOS Devices to effect connection management between Senders and Receivers.

 ## Getting started